 Discussion

-Although the novel is a work of fiction, the events portrayed in the novel really happened: Timothy Meaher made a bet he could circumvent the law forbidding bringing in slaves from Africa.
-To that end he hired William Foster to sail to Ouidah in the Clotilda under false pretenses.
+Although the novel is a work of fiction, the events portrayed in the novel really happened: Timothy Meaher made a bet he could circumvent the law forbidding the bringing in of slaves to the United States from Africa.
+To that end, he hired William Foster to sail to Ouidah in the Clotilda under false pretenses.
 The Africans who ended up on the Clotilda were captured by fellow Africans and sold to Foster for transport across the Atlantic.
 They were then sold to various buyers in Alabama after being hidden in the swamps surrounding Mobile.

 After the Civil War, those slaves now free, eventually came to create African Town, building their own homes, a school and businesses, demonstrating their remarkable resiliency, determination, frugality and business acumen.
-Amazingly, to this day the Meahers continue to be a very prominent family in Mobile, Alabama and although Timothy Meaher's great-grandson Robert Meaher admits slavery is wrong he is appallingly quick to deflect the blame to others as well.
+Amazingly, to this day the Meahers continue to be a very prominent family in Mobile, Alabama and although Timothy Meaher's great-grandson Robert Meaher admits slavery is wrong, he is appallingly quick to deflect the blame to others.

 To tell this story, Latham and Waters use fourteen different characters including the ship, Clotilda.
 The major characters include Kossola, Kupollee, Abile, Gumpa, Kehounco, Glele, Timothy Meaher, and William Foster.
 The authors used the survivors' original African names as this was what was what they requested be done for an earlier publication.
 They drew on a wealth of information from journals written by both Meaher and Foster and by interviews given by the survivors including Kossola.